Mizux/config/README.md

 ref: [dd(1)](https://jlk.fjfi.cvut.cz/arch/manpages/man/dd.1#DESCRIPTION)

 ## Init
-nuc10i7: You may need to disable the secure-boot in order to boot from the Arch Linux usb stick.
+nuc10i7: You may need to disable the secure-boot in order to boot from the Arch Linux usb stick.<br>
+i.e. F12 to access BIOS and change in security...

 Change keyboard layout (default us):
 ```sh